opnfv/functest/docs/com/pres/dockerslicing/dockerslicing.md

 ### OPNFV projects' setup.py

-- no requirement is installed when calling *python setup.py install* as none of the next keys are set:
+- no requirement were installed when calling *python setup.py install* as none of the next keys were set:
     - install_requires
     - tests_require
     - dependency_links
-- shell scripts are not installed neither in $PATH nor in dist-packages
+- shell scripts were not installed neither in $PATH nor in dist-packages
+- all requirements were not synchronized over the OPNFV projects

 ### Functest's Dockerfile

-- it copies all the files hosted by the third-party projects (e.g. docs, .git...)
+- it copied all the files hosted by the third-party projects (e.g. docs, .git...)
-- several requirements are downgraded/upgraded when building the container as they are managed one after the other
+- several requirements were downgraded/upgraded when building the container as they were managed one after the other
 - it could download packages from [PyPI](https://pypi.python.org/pypi) (e.g. [networking-bgpvpn](https://pypi.python.org/pypi/networking-bgpvpn)...) instead of cloning git repository
-- build dependencies can't be removed to save space as it creates multiple layers (>70)
+- build dependencies couldn't be removed to save space as it created multiple layers (>70)